 Contractors involved in MK 54 lightweight torpedo programme

 Northrop Grumman received a $45.9m contract from the US Navy in August 2013 to produce MK54 torpedo acoustic nose arrays.
-The contract value will increase to $294.3m if the US Navy exercises all the options.

 Orders and deliveries

-The Australian Government placed an order for the procurement of 200 additional MK 54 torpedoes for its navy.
+The Australian government placed an order for the procurement of 200 additional MK 54 torpedoes for its navy.
 The weapon is air-launched from the Royal Australian Navy’s MH-60R ASW helicopters.
 The Royal Australian Navy placed an $83m order for up to 100 MK 54 all-up-round torpedoes in July 2013.

-Canada’s request for the procurement of 425 torpedo conversion kits was approved by the US Government in May 2019.
+Canada’s request for the procurement of 425 torpedo conversion kits was approved by the US government in May 2019.